O-C-R/accession/README.md

 ##Preparing data

-If MoMA updates their data files, of if you'd like to convert this tool to work for your own text corpus, take a look at prep-data.js, which performs all of the NLP analysis and exports JSON files in the proper formats.
+If MoMA updates their data files, or if you'd like to convert this tool to work for your own text corpus, take a look at prep-data.js, which performs all of the NLP analysis and exports JSON files in the proper formats.

 ##Credits